 The HM Revenue & Customs (HMRC) website contains information on all aspects of tax for individuals, partnerships and companies from self-assessment to VAT, Corporation Tax to PAYE, inheritance tax to Stamp Duty.
 You can also access HMRC's online services through the website allowing you to file returns and pay your tax liabilities online.

-Those starting or managing a business in Scotland can get help from Business Gateway, which has also launched a Highlands and Islands service.
-Northern Irish entrepreneurs should visit the Invest Northern Ireland website, whilst the Welsh Government website business.wales.gov is Wales’ key enterprise website.
+Those starting or managing a business in Scotland can get help from Business Gateway, whilst those in the Highlands can access the Highlands and Islands service.
+Northern Irish entrepreneurs should visit the Invest Northern Ireland website, whilst the Welsh Government website Business Wales is Wales’ key enterprise website.

 Local Enterprise Agencies also support people starting or managing their own small business.
 Find your nearest Enterprise Agency via the website of the National Enterprise Network.
 Check out your local Chamber of Commerce, too.